 Reducing friction goes such a long way.
 Youfoodz goes the extra mile by lowering the barrier to entry: there’s no delivery fee, customers can pay flexibly with zipPay and cancel at any time.
 That translates into results: “Youfoodz as a whole has increased weekly revenue and marketing spend by over 200 per cent since we started with zipPay.”

 Since I cannot look into Youfoodz’ systems and see their retention, I have to judge product-market fit from the outside.
 However, there is one strong external indicator for PMF: ratings and reviews.
-Youfoodz has 7121 reviews, most of them excellent.
+Youfoodz has over 10,000 reviews, most of them excellent.

 Reviews also provide social proof, an important factor in the evaluation process, and help to monitor customer satisfaction.
 Both are crucial to keep customers ordering and make sure you have strong product-market fit.